Soap Opera Hopper Nicolas Coster

 - Another World – Anna Holbrook, Sandra Dee Robinson.

-- Santa Barbara – Lane Davies, Jed Allan, Judith McConnell.
+- Santa Barbara – Lane Davies, Jed Allan, Judith McConnell

-In an interview with Victor Migalchan in 2018, an older Coster reflected on his career and offered advice for other actors.
+In an videotaped interview with Victor Migalchan in 2018, an older Coster reflected on his career and offered advice for other actors.

 Note: This article was originally published in 2016 as a two-part series, titled Nicolas Coster is 83.
 It has been updated with new & additional content